The harmonic bars are are where you can setup the basic “fingerprint” of a sound in Sine Machine.

 As described earlier, humans enjoy tonal sounds that have most energy at lower harmonics.

-Sine Machine automatically scales the maximum amplitude for any given harmonic to 1/f
+Sine Machine automatically scales the maximum amplitude for any given harmonic to 1/f — where f is the number of the harmonic.

-This means, with all bars at their maximum value, you get a sawtooth wave.
+With all bars at their maximum value, you get a sawtooth wave.

 Want to create harsher sounds that emphasize higher harmonics?
 Simply turn down the lower harmonics.